-Arfat Arif Lokhandwala (30), a former police informer, had managed to successfully extort money from policemen and others by posing as an Anti-Corruption Bureau officer; taking Rs 500 and a cellphone from a taxi driver proved to be his undoing
+Arfat Arif Lokhandwala (30), a former police informer, had managed to extort several policemen by posing as an ACB officer; taking Rs 500, cellphone from a taxi driver proved to be his undoing

 Just a day ahead of April Fool’s day, the Pydhonie police arrested a former police informer who had allegedly conned several cops posing as an Anti-Corruption Bureau officer, and got away with it.
 What’s worse, it took a taxi driver to land him in the police net.

 Lokhandwala had asked the cabbie to wait, handed him a plastic bag claiming that there was Rs 30,000 in it and taken Rs 500 and his cellphone.
 He never came back

 According to the police officials, the accused has been identified as Arfat Arif Lokhandwala (30), a resident of Bhendi Bazaar, who has 12 cases of cheating registered against him at various police stations.

 Lokhandwala’s modus operandi was simple: He would pose as an ACB official, throw his weight around, and threaten to take action against his victims unless they agreed to give him money.

 Officials said that the fact that he had been an informer and knew a lot about how the various branches of the Mumbai police functioned also made his officer act more believable.

 Sub-Inspector Madhukar Dhutraj from Pydhonie police station said, “The accused claimed that due to the frequent crackdowns by the ACB, none of the officers that he conned could gather the courage to ask him too many questions.

 He said that if any individual did question him, he would take the names of officers posted with the ACB office.
 Besides policemen, he has also conned several businessmen and stall owners.”